 Doors open at 7:30 a.m. to allow students to enter the building.
 Walkers may enter through either the main entrance or the south entrance.
 Bus students will use the south entrance.
-All Grade 1-12 students will remain in the hallways (1-6 downstairs and 7-12 upstairs) or outside the south entrance.
-Pre-kindergarten and kindergarten will remain on the bus and be dropped off in front of their building.
+All Grades K-12 students will remain in the hallways (K-6 downstairs and 7-12 upstairs) or outside the south entrance.
+Pre-kindergarten and kindergarten will remain in the cafeteria and wait for their first period class.